 Chaipat Chunharas, M.D.

-Chaipat is a third year Ph.D. student in the Psychology department.
+Chaipat is a fourth year Ph.D. student in the Psychology department.
 Before that, he was a neurologist in a university hospital in Thailand.
 Learning

 and teaching neurology gave him a chance to help others and (some) understanding of how the brain works, however, he found far more questions